PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild

 We compare our method against current state-of-the-art methods.
-Pretraining on \prmt{} followed by in-domain continual pretraining (\prmt{} + CID) surpasses the state of the art on all four datasets across both class-balanced and unbalanced metrics (\cref{tab:main_comparison}).
+Pretraining on \prmt{} followed by dataset-level pretraining (\prmt{} + \dalp{}) surpasses the state of the art on all four datasets across both class-balanced and unbalanced metrics (\cref{tab:main_comparison}).
 Our lightweight frozen attentive classifier using 220\,k parameters outperforms large specialist models like ChimpVLM with 167\,M parameters and full finetuning of human-centric models like VideoMAEv2.

 \paragraph{\prmt{} contributes across all datasets} When comparing V-JEPA pretrained on only human-centric data with pretraining on \prmt{}, \prmt{} brings considerable performance improvements across all datasets (\cref{tab:main_comparison}, Our Classifier).